hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### Integers

-Integer representations of data/ui elements are used heavily in Auxio.
+Integer representations of data/ui elements are used heavily in bugloos_player.
 To prevent any strange bugs, all integer representations must be unique.
 A table of all current integers used are shown below:

 ```